 The model must therefore account for a highly conductive layer.
-This is done, using a the Highly Conductive Layer feature in the Heat Transfer interface from the Heat Transfer Module.
+This is done, using a the Thin Layer feature with the thermally thin approximation in the Heat Transfer interface from the Heat Transfer Module.

 For comparison, we’ve included the same model with a copper layer as a 2D domain.
 In this case, the copper domain requires a very dense mesh.

 This model example illustrates applications of this type that would nominally be built using the following products: